1The heart of a king is like water canals in Yahweh’s hand; he turns it wherever he delights.

 28A false witness will perish, but a person who listens will go on speaking.

-29A wicked person hardens his face, but an upright person, he prepares his roads.
+29A wicked person hardens his face, but an upright person, he gives thought to his ways.

 30There is no wisdom and no discernment and no counsel that can stand against Yahweh.